marios-code-path/path-to-springboot-3/observation/README.md

 This will be a great starting place if you are already new to Actuator, or just want to know how things can be turned on or off, apply security, etc...

-Since Spring Framework 5, metrics in Spring is handled by [Micrometer]().
+Since Spring Framework 6, metrics and tracing get handled by [Micrometer]().
 This framework is a vendor-neutral API for instrumenting code and sending measurements to aggregators such as Prometheus, InfluxDB, Netflix Atlas and more.
 Furthermore, Spring Actuator and Micrometer work together - Micrometer gathers metrics, Actuator to releases this information through endpoints.